-With the aim of mitigating the economic and social impact of the coronavirus ("COVID-19") pandemic and making European economies more resilient and better prepared for the challenges of the green and digital transitions, the EC proposed, along with the EU long-term budget for 2021-2027, Next Generation EU, a temporary recovery instrument in the amount of EUR 750 billion, the largest stimulus package ever financed through the EU budget.
+With the aim of mitigating the economic and social impact of the coronavirus pandemic (COVID-19) and making European economies more resilient and better prepared for the challenges of the green and digital transitions, the European Commission proposed, along with the EU long-term budget for 2021-2027, Next Generation EU, a temporary recovery instrument in the amount of EUR 806.9 billion, the largest stimulus package ever financed through the EU budget.
 In order to finance the package, the EU has borrowed funds from the financial markets.
-The centrepiece of the new instrument is the Recovery and Resilience Facility (the "RRF"), offering EUR 672.5 billion in grants and loans for reforms and investments undertaken by EU countries.
-Poland will be one of the main beneficiaries of the RRF, and may receive up to EUR 25.3 billion (current prices) in grants and over EUR 34.5 billion (current prices) in loans.
-In December 2023, Poland received an advance payment of EUR 5 billion from the RRF for projects related to green and digital transitions (so called RePower chapter).
-On 1 March 2024, the European Commission (the "EC") issued a positive assessment of Poland's first application for payments under the RRF and disbursement of EUR 6.3 billion under the first tranche of payments under the National Recovery Programme.
-This disbursement follows several years in which the EC had suspended payments to Poland from the EU budget citing concerns over Poland's compliance with the EU requirements relating to, among other things, maintaining an independent and impartial judiciary.
-On 23 February 2024, EC president Ursula von der Leyen announced the unblocking of funds for Poland totalling about EUR 137 billion, comprising EUR 76.5 billion from the Cohesion Fund and EUR 59.8 billion from the RRF.
-In its assessment of Poland's application for payments under the RRF, the EC stated that the plan for restoration of the rule of law in Poland developed by the Polish Ministry of Justice and presented to the General Affairs Council of the European Union will strengthen the independence of the Polish judiciary through a reform of the system of disciplinary measures for judges.
+The centrepiece of the new instrument is the RRF, offering up to EUR 723 billion in grants and loans for reforms and investments undertaken by EU countries.
+Poland is one of the main beneficiaries of the RRF, and may receive up to EUR 25.3 billion (current prices) in grants and over EUR 34.5 billion (current prices) in loans.
+Following positive assessment of the Polish Recovery and Resilience Plan, Poland has already received over EUR 13 billion from the RRF.
+The next payments are expected in the coming quarters.

-In order to combat the negative economic and social consequences of the COVID-19 pandemic, the European instrument for temporary Support to mitigate Unemployment Risks in an Emergency ("SURE") was created.
-The availability of the SURE instrument ended on 31 December 2022.
-The instrument provided EU financial assistance amounting to EUR 98.4 billion in the form of loans to affected Member States to address sudden increases in public expenditure for the preservation of employment, and to cover some health-related measures.
+In order to combat the negative economic and social consequences of the COVID-19 pandemic, the European instrument for temporary Support to mitigate Unemployment Risks in an Emergency (SURE) was created.
+It provided EU financial assistance amounting to EUR 98.4 billion in the form of loans to affected Member States to address sudden increases in public expenditure for the preservation of employment, and to cover some health-related measures.
 Poland is one of the three biggest recipients of SURE, with a loan in the amount of EUR 11.236 billion.